visforvali/eng201-oer/_pages/syllabus.md

 We'll use 2 primary platforms this semester:

-- **Discord**: Discussion forum for sync class sessions, sync and async text chats, low-stakes writing assignments, workshops, announcements.
+- **Discord**: Discussion forum for async weekly discussions, low-stakes writing assignments, workshops, announcements.
 - **Course Website**: This website, where course content is posted.
 - **Classes**: Platform for submitting assignments and viewing grades.